 What is Cushing's Syndrome?

 Cushing's syndrome, also known as hyperadrenocorticism, is a hormonal disorder that occurs when a dog's body produces too much cortisol, a steroid hormone typically released by the adrenal glands.
 This overproduction can be caused by various factors, including tumors in the pituitary gland or adrenal glands, as well as the prolonged administration of corticosteroid medications.
-Cushing's disease generally develops in senior dogs over the age of 6 but can develop in younger dogs.
+Cushing's disease generally affects older dogs over the age of 6 but can develop in younger dogs.

 By understanding these effects, pet owners can better support their dogs and work with veterinarians to develop comprehensive treatment plans tailored to their individual needs.